On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: From -ary homogeneous to -ary multihomogeneous monoids

 Conversely, suppose that $\cal P$ is a complete presentation.
-It is then clear that $\pres{B}{\rel{Q}}$ is terminating.
+Since $\pres{B}{\rel{Q}}$ is contained in $\cal P$, we deduce that $\pres{B}{\rel{Q}}$ is terminating.
 Confluence also holds from the fact that in $\cal P$ all critical pairs are resolved, in particular, those arising from relations in $\rel{Q}$.
-Hence, each resolution associated to relations from $\rel{Q}$, can only involve relations from $\rel{Q}$, since left hand sides of rules in $\rel{E}$ belong to $\{x,y\}^*$.
+Hence, each resolution associated to relations from $\rel{Q}$, can only involve relations from $\rel{Q}$, since left-hand sides of rules in $\rel{E}$ belong to $\{x,y\}^*$.
 Therefore, $\pres{B}{\rel{Q}}$ is complete. \end{proof}